 - Sing better songs in the future

-Parrots likely dream about similar topics, since they rely on vocal mimicry to blend in with their flock.
-Dreaming about the sounds they heard during the day could help parrots recall those sounds later on.
+Parrots likely dream about similar topics since they rely on vocal mimicry to blend in with their flocks.
+Dreaming about the sounds they heard during the day could help parrots recall those sounds.

-Parrots are also highly intelligent animals, with a knowledge capacity similar to a human toddler.
-Because of this, it’s reasonable to assume parrots use dreaming as a way to enhance their performance in the waking world.
+Parrots are intelligent animals with a knowledge capacity similar to a human toddler.
+So, it’s reasonable to assume parrots use dreaming to enhance their performance in the waking world.